 - Characteristic wastes with underlying hazardous constituents (UHCs); and

 - Wastes that meet all LDR standards and are sent to a Subtitle D facility (which would use a "one-time notice to file").
 [40 CFR 268.7, 268.9(d), and 268.42(c)]

-Join an expert Lion RCRA instructor for the live Land Disposal Restrictions Webinar on September 20 and build a plan for disposing of your site's waste that protects both the environment and your company's bottom line.
+Sign up for the Land Disposal Restrictions Online Course and build a plan for disposing of your site's waste that protects both the environment and your company's bottom line.